chmlee/ream-doc/content/overview/origin.md

 ## Documentation

 I want my inline documentation to be easy to read.
-Though I'm comfortable reading raw text files, I prefer reading HTML or PDF files if possible.
+Though I'm comfortable reading monospace raw text files, I still prefer reading HTML or PDF files if possible.
-To do so with YAML or TOML, I have to write a documentation generator which either build upon an existing implementation or write one myself.
+To do so with YAML or TOML, I have to write a documentation generator which either build upon an existing implementation or write one myself from scratch.
-If so, I much rather write an implementation of my own language which cater to my own needs and preferences.
+If so, I much rather write an implementation of my own language which caters to my own needs and preferences.

 If I don't want to convert a data serialization language to a markup language, why don't I serialize a markup language?
-All I have to do [1] is to write a decoder of this new language, and let third-party file format converters produce HTML and PDF files.
+All I have to do<sup>[1]</sup> is to write a decoder of this new language, and let third-party file format converters produce HTML and PDF files.

 REAM features Markdown-like syntax, in particular, [Pandoc-flavored Markdown](https://pandoc.org/).
 The plan was to use Pandoc as my documentation generator, and [ream-python](https://github.com/chmlee/ream-python) to serialize the data.
-That's why numbers are surrounded by question marks so that they are rendered as inline math notations.
+That's why in older versions, numbers were surrounded by question marks so that they were rendered as inline math notations.
-Boolean values are surrounded by backticks so that they are rendered as inline code.
+Boolean values were surrounded by backticks so that they were rendered as inline code.
-The language is not indentation-based simply because in Pandoc, as well as other Markdown flavors, a 4-space indentation indicates code block, and I want to have more than 2 levels nested [2].
+The language was not indentation-based simply because in Pandoc, as well as other Markdown flavors, a 4-space indentation indicates code block, and I want to have more than 2 levels nested.<sup>[2]</sup>
-Empty lines are optional because Pandoc requires an empty line before block quotes, which I use for annotations.
+Empty lines were optional because Pandoc requires an empty line before block quotes, which I use for annotations.

 [1]:
 If you really think about it, mapping a subset of a serialization language to a subset of a markup language is way easier than the opposite.